BattleMage0231/Stalkpixel/README.md

 ![product-screenshot](assets/Capture.PNG)

 Stalkpixel is a lightweight Node.js CLI application that can determine whether and where a player is on the Hypixel Network.
 It utilizes the Mojang and Hypixel public APIs to get this information.
 Then, it uses data files from the Slothpixel API to parse this data.
-Stalkpixel can be used to stalk YouTubers, staff members, your friends, or any random player.
+Stalkpixel can be used to stalk YouTubers, staff members, your friends, or any other player as long as they haven't turned off Online Status in API Settings in game.

 <!-- GETTING STARTED -->
 ## Getting Started